 Our reviews revealed numerous RCTs evaluating interventions for preventing and treating mental disorders in children and youth that show statistically significant evidence of positive benefits.
-Table 3 lists the general prevention and treatment approaches (e.g., cognitive-behavioural therapy or CBT) where there were positive findings from two or more such RCTs.
+21-55 Table 3 lists the general prevention and treatment approaches (e.g., cognitive-behavioural therapy or CBT) where there were positive findings from two or more such RCTs.
 The table also provides specific program names for those exemplary interventions that are supported by particularly robust evidence, i.e., positive findings from three or more RCTs in children or youth.
 Psychosocial prevention and treatment interventions are described in more detail in the appendix.

-We set high thresholds to include only those interventions where positive findings have been replicated in at least one additional study.
+We set high thresholds to include only those interventions where positive findings have been replicated across at least two studies.
 Nonetheless, we were still able to identify effective intervention options for each of the major mental disorders affecting young people.
 Furthermore, many of these interventions can be delivered in flexible formats that have the potential for reaching many more children and youth.
-For example, CBT can be delivered effectively to children and youth, not just individually, but also in groups.
-Some treatments for common disorders can also be delivered to young people in remote areas with support from parents and with telephone support from clinicians.
-Page 121-25,56
+For example, CBT can be delivered effectively to children and youth, not just individually, but also in groups and in young people's homes with support from their parents.
+Some treatments for common disorders can also be delivered effectively by telephone to reach those in remote areas.

 Clearly there are many effective prevention and treatment interventions for children and youth.
-However, caution is required in applying these findings to ensure that these interventions fully benefit Canadian children and youth.
+However, caution is required in applying these findings to ensure that these programs fully benefit Canadian children and youth.
 Since most prevention studies have been conducted in other countries, new evaluations are recommended prior to widespread implementation in BC, due to potential differences in our baseline health and social services.
 Similarly, caution is required in applying our findings on effective treatments.
 In particular, comprehensive psychosocial interventions (such as the US-based Multi-Systemic Therapy) should be evaluated in local settings prior to implementation.
 Researchers, policymakers and practitioners also need to collaborate on developing and evaluating culturally adapted programs and services, especially in Aboriginal and First Nations communities.